Record fair in the Brabanthallen

 We therefore make a collage of different countries that have their stalls here.

 I have seen Germany, Mexico, Greece, Sweden, Italy, the Netherlands, Denmark, Czechoslovakia and many more countries.
 Germans in particular have a striking majority of stalls, so it is useful that you speak a word of German if you want to haggle on the costs.
 Most of them speak normal English, sometimes moderately.

-So we arrive at the candlelight dinner.
+So we arrive at a candlelight dinner.
 A bowl of potato with white sauce and breaded noodles with vegetables...

 Or in the case of my buddy, breaded chicken and potato with white sauce in combination with ground peanut. ;-)

-You must have a big wallet if you have to pay almost € 7 for a fries Mayo and a Bamihap.
-But it is logical that more is asked here than what you are used to, people will buy it anyway if they are hungry or thirsty...
+You must have a big wallet if you have to pay almost € 7 for a fries with sauce and a snack.
+But it is logical that prices are higher here than what you are used to, people will buy it anyway if they are hungry or thirsty...

 What you see here is real studio material.
 Countless songs have been compiled with this in the past.
 The tapes on these machines consist of dozens of tracks where a separate sound can be recorded on each track, Guitar, Piano, Drum, Vocals, etc. You can listen to the tracks on this tape separately, but also have them played parallel to each other.
 By means of 'sampling' you can put together a complete orchestra in this way, while in practice each instrument is recorded separately.

 The result then becomes the 'master tape' used to make copies that are sent to duplication factories, these copies are then the basis for duplication to media which in turn is sold to the customer.